background 8

 • Tools for publication planning and teamwork.

-The companies that have opted for Kentico's product include: Vogue, Isobar or AC Milan club.
+The companies that have opted for Kentico's product include Vogue, Isobar, and AC Milan club.

 Unlike the previous two, this CMS is a fully cloud-based service, so you don't have to stress about hosting.
 However, such convenience is also reflected in the price.
 The cheapest option is a monthly subscription for over $2,499.